It's Joseph Conrad's Birthday

 Until this day in 1988, however, Edwina Currie was a serious politician.
 Then, as British Junior Health Minister, she appeared on TV stating that "Most of the egg production in this country sadly is now infected with salmonella," enraging farmers around the UK.
 Various farming organisations tried to sue her; egg sales nose-dived; and the government had to pay out compo claims for 4 million slaughtered hens and 400 million unsold eggs.

 Was she right?
 Well, up to a point.
-There were unacceptably high levels of salmonella both in British hens and in the eggs that they produced, a problem that's been addressed today.
+There were unacceptably high levels of salmonella both in British hens and in the eggs that they produced, a problem that's since been addressed.
 Which is why we're choosing to mark today with an absolutely splendid drink that includes an entire raw egg, a General Harrison's Nogg.
 Shake hard, and then enjoy all that eggy goodness.